Lesser-Known Best Tourist Spots in Japan: A Guide to the Road Less Traveled

 The Thatched-Roof Villages

-In sheer contrast to mega metropolitans like Tokyo and Osaka, a tourist can experience Japan’s rural past in Shikoku, especially when you wander through the charming thatched-roof villages of the Iya Valley.
+In stark contrast to mega metropolitans like Tokyo and Osaka, Shikoku offers a tourist the opportunity to experience Japan’s rural past, especially when wandering through the charming thatched-roof villages of the Iya Valley.
 These villages include Ochiai Village and Chiiori, where traditional farmhouses have been lovingly preserved and restored.

 You can also experience rural Japan’s simple, rustic lifestyle here.
 These places allow tourists to discover the rich history, craftsmanship, and culinary traditions passed down through generations.